Current Site Visitors

 View examples of potential conflicts of interest.
 If there is still question with regard to a specific relationship, please consult the Office of Accreditation.

 Transportation: Site visitors are responsible for arranging their own transportation.
-You are strongly encouraged to use the APA Travel Office to book your flight.
+You are strongly encouraged to use the ATC Travel Management to book your flight.
+Please contact ATC Travel Management at (800) 458-9383 or email and let them know that you are with the American Psychological Association and the name of the accreditation site visit you are attending.
+Be prepared to provide your gender, date of birth, and the name as it appears on your government issued ID, phone contact the day of travel, email address and seat preference.
+Hours at ATC Travel Management are M-F, 8:30 a.m.–7:00 p.m., Eastern Standard Time.
 If you choose to make your own flight arrangements, be sure to report travel costs on your expense report.
 If you wish to use any other means of transportation (rental car, etc.) you must receive prior approval from the Accreditation Office.

 Hotel: The chair of the site visit team is encouraged to ask the program to suggest a convenient and affordable hotel, and communicate this to the rest of the team.
 Indicate hotel costs on your expense report and submit it to the Accreditation Office for reimbursement with the paid hotel receipt (zero balance).

 All other requests for the reimbursement of additional nights are only approved under extenuating circumstances and need to be approved by the Accreditation Office prior to the visit.

 Once all site visitors have accepted their roles for the site visit in the CoA Portal, the Accreditation Office will send an email confirming the visit.
 In addition to important program-related information, this email will include the APA Travel Office Memo and an Expense Report E-fill form.
 If you do not receive this confirmation six weeks prior to the site visit, please contact the Accreditation Office.